mag123c/node/doc/api/fs.md

 * Results are streamed as an async iterator, allowing for efficient memory usage with large result sets
-* The implementation includes internal caching to avoid duplicate filesystem operations
+* The implementation includes internal caching to avoid duplicate file system operations
 * For better performance with large directory trees, consider using more specific patterns to reduce the search scope